stackforge/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 .. image:: /_images/user_screen_shots/choose_deploy_mode.png
    :width: 50%

-All new deployments should use the Multi-node HA mode.
+All new deployments should use the Multi-node :ref:`ha-term` mode.
-Beginning with Mirantis OpenStack 5.0,
-HA mode can be deployed with a single Controller node plus a compute node;
-you will need to add additional Controller nodes to achieve high-availability
-(which is strongly recommended for production environments), but you do not need to redeploy the OpenStack environment to implement high-availability.

-The multi-node mode without HA is supported for backward compatibility but will be deprecated in a later release.

 .. raw:: pdf